Gautam Sharma "Vyathit"

-Gautam Chand Sharma 'Vyathit' (born on 15 August 1938), also known as Gautam Sharma Vyathit or simply Gautam Vyathit, is a folklorist, playwright, and poet from Himachal Pradesh, India.
-He is noted for his literary works in Dogri and Hindi, as well as for his various efforts to preserve and nurture the endangered folk arts of Himachal Pradesh, especially those of the Kangra region.
+Gautam Sharma "Vyathit" (born on 15 August 1938; born Gautam Chand Sharma), is a folklorist, playwright, and poet from Himachal Pradesh, India.
+He is also known as Gautam Chand Sharma "Vyathit" or just Gautam Vyathit.
+He is noted for his literary works in Kangri and Hindi, as well as for his various efforts to preserve and nurture the endangered folk arts of Himachal Pradesh, especially those of the Kangra region.
 Vyathit was the joint recipient of the 2007 Sahitya Akademi Award (Bhasha Samman) for his contributions to Himachali languages and literature.
 'Vyathit', Gautam Sharma's pen-name in Hindi, means 'pained', or 'distressed'.

 Personal life

-Vyathit was born to Faquir Chand and Sheela Devi on August 15, 1938, at village Nerti in the Kangra district of erstwhile Punjab Province, British India.
+Vyathit was born to Faquir Chand and Sheela Devi on 15 August 1938, at village Nerti in the Kangra district of erstwhile Punjab Province, British India.
 Nerti is now located in Kangra district, Himachal Pradesh, India.
 Vyathit did his primary schooling from Nerti, matriculation from the nearby village of Rait (1957), and B.A.
-(1965), B.Ed., and M.A. in Hindi (1968) from Punjab University.
+(1965), B.Ed., and M.A. in Hindi (1968) from Panjab University.
 He ultimately earned a PhD in 1974, from the Guru Nanak Dev University in Punjab.
 His doctoral thesis was titled Literary evaluation and critical analysis of Kangri folk songs.
 He began his teaching career as a primary school teacher and proceeded to teach Hindi at Government College, Dharamshala for many years.
 Vyathit continues to live in Nerti.

+Vyathit's son Durgesh Nandan, a poet and a writer, has been an active collaborator for several decades in his father's endeavours to preserve and articulate the endangered Kangri folk arts and disappearing ways of life.